+Lockdown, rising cases, restrictions are words we have learned to dread.
+As new variants appear, there is uncertainty about what lies ahead.
 I want to share three quick tips with you to help you stay positive over the coming months.
-Whether you are in lockdown, concerned about the possibility of future restrictions, or just missing family or friends that you can’t see in person – there’s no doubt that 2020 has posed challenges for all of us.
+Whether you are having to isolate, concerned about the possibility of future restrictions, or just missing family or friends that you can’t see in person – there’s no doubt that 2021 has posed challenges for all of us.

 Staying positive is vitally important.
-The most common challenges during lockdown are:
+The most common challenges during Covid restrictions are:

 So how can we combat those?